Biological Bone Grafting Materials for Implants

 Platelet Rich Fibrin has exploded in its adoption and usage in the last 5 years with the help of researchers like Dr. Rick Miron and Dr. Choukroun, and incredible clinicians like Dr. Yuriy May who were early adopters of this most novel and effective bone regeneration and bone grafting technique.
 PRF is 100% autogenous (meaning it comes form the patients’ own body) and is derived 100% from the patient’s blood.
 Outside of PRF, no other grafting material can govern and stimulate all 3 of the key processes involved in tissue and bone regeneration including angiogenesis, chemotaxis and cell proliferation.
 To this date, no exogenic agent can effectively govern all these processes, clearly highlighting PRF’s superior properties relative to traditional synthetic and allograft grafting materials.

-It is estimated that less than 10% of dentists the USA use PRF for grafting and most instead choose to use allograft or other non-autologous bone grafting materials.
-Dr. Yuriy May is one of the few dental implant specialists in Connecticut (and USA) using platelet-rich fibrin therapy for dental implant placement and bone grafting, in addition of offering completely metal-free implants.
+It is estimated that less than 15% of dentists the USA use PRF for grafting and most instead choose to use allograft, xenograft or other non-autologous bone grafting materials.
+Dr. Yuriy May is one of the few dental implant specialists using predominantly autologous bone grafting and platelet-rich fibrin as the only ingredients for bone grafting for dental implant placement.

 Why is Platelet Rich Therapy the Optimal in Bone Grafting & Tissue Regeneration?